 Pinecrest School fills a unique niche for families seeking an affordable, progressive private school in Northern Virginia.
-Pinecrest rises to meet these educational ideals and values, maintaining a student to teacher ratio of 9:1, graduating students who rank in the top quartile of every academic area tested (Stanford 10 achievement test) and go on to top secondary schools in the region, such as Trinity School at Meadow View, Bishop O’Connell High School and the prestigious Thomas Jefferson High School for Science and Technology.
+Our students routinely score above the national average on the Stanford 10 Achievement Test, and our graduates go on to top secondary schools in the region, such as Trinity School at Meadow View, Bishop O’Connell High School and the prestigious Thomas Jefferson High School for Science and Technology.

 Pinecrest focuses on the whole child.
 Our positive social and emotional environment reinforces basic values such as honesty, integrity, respect for others and an appreciation for diversity and encourages family involvement in the school experience.
-Our K- 6 students practice mindfulness techniques to learn to relax their bodies and focus their minds.
-Pinecrest also believes that movement matters, too, and K-6 students have recess every day and physical education.
+Our K- 6 students regularly practice mindfulness techniques to learn to relax their bodies and focus their minds.
+Pinecrest also believes that movement matters, too, and K-6 students have recess every day and physical education four times per week.

 PREPARING FOR A TECHNOLOGY-DRIVEN FUTURE